justinjunodev/next-typescript-starter/README.md

 1. Clone and/ or download the project locally.
 1. Navigate to the projects root directory and install its dependencies: `npm i`
-1. Open `lib/metaFields` in your editor and update the default meta fields. _Note: this is an important step, as these fields are referenced in the `SEO` component, `useAnalytics` hook, and `next-sitemap`._ This is also where you can set your html documents `lang` attribute.
+1. Open `lib/metaFields` in your editor and update the default meta fields. \_Note: this is an important step, as these fields are referenced in the `SEO` component and `useAnalytics` hook.
 1. Rename the `.env.sample` file to `.env.local` and add your Fathom site id to the `NEXT_PUBLIC_FATHOM_SITE_ID` environment variable.
 You’ll also need to add this environment variable to your project's deployment settings in Vercel (or wherever your project is hosted). _Note:_ _If you are not using Fathom analytics, you can delete the `hooks/useAnalytics` file and remove its invocation from `_app.tsx`._
 1. You’re ready to code!
 Start your development environment `npm run dev` and build something awesome.
 1. To update dependencies and remove existing package files, node modules, and next directory/ cache, use the `npm run clean` command.